A Reader Favorite: Bro. Hodges’ Best Sermon

 Bro.
 Hodges’ Best Sermon

-The preacher stood in the middle of the muddy red clay road staring at the problem straight ahead.
-It was a long way from his pulpit, and so he had no idea he was going to preach “his best sermon” right here in a few minutes.
+The preacher stood in the middle of the muddy red clay road, staring at the problem straight ahead.
+It was a long way from his pulpit, so he had no idea he would preach “his best sermon” right here in a few minutes.

 This preacher standing in the middle of the road was Kenneth Hodges, my pastor as a teenager.
-He was a tall and lanky man—skinny with a large Adam’s apple, long nose, and unruly black hair.
-To me he looked like a character from a Norman Rockwell painting.
+He was a tall and lanky man—skinny with a prominent Adam’s apple, a long nose, and unruly black hair.
+To me, he looked like a character from a Norman Rockwell painting.

-He was also the most down-to-earth pastor I’ve ever known—and that is why everyone in Dry Creek loved him.
+He was also the most down-to-earth pastor I’ve ever known, which is why everyone in Dry Creek loved him.
 He was a “what you see is what you get” kind of person.

 However, his physical appearance wasn’t what made him special—it was his loving spirit and kindness toward everyone.
 He became our pastor in the early 1970s and soon after that became “the pastor” to everyone in the community—whether they were churchgoers or not.
-He had a great ability in connecting with all types of people and that is why he was revered by so many.
+He had a great ability to connect with all types of people, and that is why he was revered by so many.

 On the Monday of this story, Bro.
 Hodges dressed up in his best suit.
-I can still see it—a white leisure suit with blue stitching and buttons and white patent-leather shoes.
-I always told him he looked like the Easter bunny when he wore it.
-He was going “into town” to a meeting at the Baptist Associational office, but first he planned on dropping by the home of an elderly congregation member.
-To do this he bypassed off the highway onto Joe Gray Road.
+I can still see it—a white leisure suit with blue stitching and buttons and white patent leather shoes.
+When he wore it, I always told him he looked like the Easter Bunny.
+He was going “into town” to a meeting at the Baptist Association office, but first, he planned on dropping by the home of an elderly congregation member.
+To do this, he bypassed the highway and went onto Joe Gray Road.

-Country people can understand what I’m saying here—there is nothing worse than a red clay road after a rain in the winter months.
+Country people can understand what I’m saying here—nothing is worse than a red clay road after a rain in the winter months.
 Joe Gray Road was that type of road.
-It was a full time job just keeping his old Buick between the ditches.
-Navigating around a slick curve, Bro.
-Hodges came upon a problem in the road.
+It was a full-time job keeping his old Buick between the ditches and navigating around a slick curve, Bro.
+Hodges came upon a problem on the road.

 Bro.
 Hodges stopped his vehicle.
 I’m not sure what he thought—but I know what I’d have thought—There is no way I’m going to get all muddy in my suit.